LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

 Anyway, the vfio-pci kernel driver had a legacy integration with the Linux IOMMU subsystem that was implemented in `drivers/vfio/vfio_iommu_type1.c`.
 This is the legacy IOMMU backend code VFIO used.
 For a number of reasons that aren't totally relevant (and that are explained [here](https://www.qemu.org/docs/master/devel/vfio-iommufd.html)), the VFIO driver was updated to allow users to provide an IOMMUFD file descriptor to the VFIO driver.
 Instead of interacting with IOMMU groups (as done in the legacy VFIO backend), users have access to IOMMUFD file descriptors that represent single PCIe devices.

 It was previously suggested to me that using IOMMUFD would give me large performance benefits when IOMMU mapping operations were done.
-I initially believed it, because when I updated my kernel so that I could get access to IOMMUFD, and when I taught QEMU to use IOMMUFD, suddenly my VM boots were very snappy.
-However it was not the fact that I used IOMMUFD that caused the performance improvement, it was the fact that I had updated my Linux kernel and by extension the MMIO page faulting issue had been resolved!

 I pitted IOMMUFD against the legacy VFIO backend to see if there was any noticable performance difference.
 I did this by updating my CDI device DaemonSet to pass in the `/dev/vfio/devices/*` paths like so:

 ```json title="/var/run/cdi/nvidia-gpu.json"
 {